Cybertwip/MixOS/device/j36-ultra/README.md

 A finished card is an aggregate: the Linux kernel, Mesa, Qt, SDL, busybox, the Freedoom IWAD and the Debian rootfs each arrive under their own terms.
-`build-in-vm.sh` writes the same statement onto the card as `sd-boot/LICENSE.txt`, mapped payload file by payload file, because handing somebody a card is a distribution and Ms-PL section 3(C) says the notices travel with it.
+`build-in-vm.sh` writes the same statement onto the card as `sd-boot/LICENSE.txt`, mapped payload file by payload file and with both licence texts appended, because handing somebody a card is a distribution and both halves of the grant say the notices and the source offer travel with it.

 **MixOS supports the MediaTek line of processors**, and this directory is that support.
-MixOS is a *divergent* fork of dArkOS, itself a Debian-based continuation of ArkOS by christianhaitian: it adds a second SoC vendor and a 32-bit ARM kernel to a build system that assumed one vendor and arm64, and it changes shared files to do it.
+It adds a second SoC vendor and a 32-bit ARM kernel to a build pipeline that assumed one vendor and arm64, and it changes shared files to do it.
+That pipeline is the part that descends from dArkOS, itself a Debian-based continuation of ArkOS by christianhaitian, and it keeps their MIT licence; nothing MixOS runs comes from either any more.
 Neither dArkOS nor ArkOS endorses this port, is affiliated with it, or should receive its bug reports.

 Thanks, in the order the debt is owed: to the **Debian** project, whose operating system this device actually runs — the rootfs is Debian, built with Debian's tools,